tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 The Sarah Records founder, in Bristol, later sent Boring Productions a personal message of gratitude.
 This reportedly moved several people to tears — which feels entirely appropriate.

-### Qiii Snacks Records
+### Birth of Qiii Snacks

 Shortly after *Our Secret World*, Full Label quietly wound down.
-Around autumn 2015, 小赵 Siugat Zhao, the principal organizer, stepped back from music entirely.
+Around autumn 2015, 小赵 Xiaozhao, the principal organizer, stepped back from music entirely.
 (He now runs an audio equipment rental business.)

 Siugat and the remaining members regrouped and, in October 2015, formalised as 琪琪音像 Qiii Snacks Records.
 The name comes from a local snack shop the members used to frequent — 祺祺小食店 Qiqi Snacks — combined with the word for "video shop" (音像), a nod to the nostalgia of childhood media rental (before streaming).
 The logo is a bottle cap.